Skip to main content

 • Assisted reproductive technology (ART): Fertility treatments like IVF can boost your chances of getting pregnant.

-The American College of Obstetricians and Gynecologists and the North American Menopause Society recommend that if you don’t want to become pregnant, you should continue using some type of birth control until menopause, or ages 50 to 55 years.
+If you don’t want to become pregnant, you should continue using some type of birth control until menopause, or ages 50 to 55 years.
 Some types of hormonal birth control can have the added benefit of improving some perimenopause symptoms as well.

 The bottom line

 Your fertility goes down during perimenopause.
-But the chances of getting pregnant during this phase is not zero.
+But the chances of getting pregnant during this phase isn’t zero.
 Your chances depend on your age, your hormone levels, other medical conditions, and whether you’re using fertility treatments.
 If you’re trying to get pregnant, there are other things you can do to increase your chance of getting pregnant.
 If you don’t want to get pregnant, you should use birth control until menopause or the age of 50 to 55 years.

 why trust our exports reliability shield